How to Make a LEGO Parachute

 This fun STEM learning activity, making a parachute out of coffee filters and Legos, is an easy, all-ages project that allows kids to explore the science behind gravity, air resistance, and Newton’s Laws.

-Making lego parachutes out of coffee filters is an easy STEM learning activity that encourages kids to explore physics concepts like gravity and air resistance in an engaging way.
-Not only does this project help children develop critical thinking skills but also teaches them teamwork.
+Making Lego parachutes out of coffee filters is an easy STEM learning activity that encourages kids to explore physics concepts like gravity and air resistance in an engaging way.
+This project helps children develop critical thinking skills and teaches them teamwork.

 Tie each string to the Lego® figure’s arm.